utopia-php/logger/docs/tutorials/add-logger-adapter.md

 ## 3. Test your adapter

 After you finished adding your new adapter, you should write a proper test for it.
 To do that, you enter `tests/LoggerTests.php` and take a look at `testAdapters()` method.
 In there, we already build a whole log object and all you need to do is to push the log using your provider.
-Take a look at how test for already existign adapter looks or use template below:
+Take a look at how test for already existing adapter looks or use the template below:

 ```php
 // Test [ADAPTER_NAME]